Euro zone yields set for slight weekly fall as focus turns to US economy

 May 12 (Reuters) - Euro zone government bond yields are set to end the week a few basis points lower after U.S. data supported the view that the Federal Reserve will pause its tightening in June.

-An ECB survey showed on Thursday consumers raised their inflation expectations in March for the first time since October last year, even as the rate of price growth fell.
+An ECB survey on Thursday showed that consumers had raised their inflation expectations in March for the first time since October last year, even as the rate of price growth fell.

 In the U.S., stalled talks over raising the government's debt ceiling and renewed fears of a regional banking crisis boosted concerns that the U.S. will enter a recession.